CS 145, Spring 2025: Networking at Scale

 Objectives

 This course project runs throughout the semester.
-Through this project you will reach two objectives
+Through this project, you will reach two objectives:

-• Build a full stack data center network on your own laptop ranging from topology, routing, to applications.
+• Build a full stack data center network on your own laptop ranging from topology, and routing, to applications.

 Late policy

 You should submit your work on an assignment (electronically) before its due time.
-All assignments will be due at 11:59pm ET on the deadline date.
+All assignments will be due at 11:59 pm ET on the deadline date.

 If you submit your work late, we will award you a fraction of the score you would have earned on the assignments had it been turned in on time, according to this sliding scale: